gradha/gradha.github.io/src/articles/02-users-prefer-static-linking.rst

 On OS X this is abstracted to the user through the use of `application bundles <https://en.wikipedia.org/wiki/Application_bundle>`_.
-These are normal directories with a special structure the operating system recognizes and treads uniformly as a single entity.
+These are normal directories with a special structure the operating system recognizes and treats uniformly as a single entity.
 The Finder on OS X won't allow you to copy only part of the bundle's directory somewhere else, and should it fail, it will delete the incomplete bundle.
 Even if it is left there broken, the system wont run it and